trackIT-Systems/sonari/back/docs/user_guide/datasets.md

 ## Navigating the Spectrogram

-Navigating a spectrogram might seem intricate, but Whombat simplifies the process with various tools tailored to customize the visualization according to your preferences.
+Navigating a spectrogram might seem intricate, but Sonari simplifies the process with various tools tailored to customize the visualization according to your preferences.